Welfare State International: Background

 The company's name was originally 'The Welfare State', based on the concept of offering art for all on the same basis as education and health.

 Welfare State International was initially known for staging large-scale outdoor spectacular events.
-At this time (the late 1960s), forsaking theatres and galleries for the street was unusual.
+At this time (the late 1960s), forsaking theatres and galleries for the street was unusual for arts companies.

 In November 2001, Welfare State International was described by the Guardian Guide as "Britain's foremost arts and installations collective."
 Welfare State International's 'The Raising of the Titanic' (Limehouse Basin, London, 1983) has been listed among "Productions that transformed theatre".

 Welfare State International ceased operating on April Fools' Day 2006 after a performance at Ulverston.

 Dead Good Guides

 Gill and Fox have transitioned their work into the artist-led organisation 'Dead Good Guides', which seeks, for art, a role "that weaves it more fully into the fabric of our lives."
-As part of this practice, they've published multiple guides on creative and artist-led rites and rituals for daily life.
+As part of this practice, they have published multiple guides on creative and artist-led rites and rituals for daily life.
 Sue Gill and Gilly Adams founded and continue to lead Rites of Passage retreats and workshops, which enable artists to train as celebrants.